ProfSynapse/postiz-app/apps/README.md

 1. Connect your repository to Railway
 2. Create a new service for each component
 3. Set the Root Directory to the appropriate service folder
-4. Use the Docker build configuration
+4. Use build.sh as the build command (Railway runs on Linux)
 5. Set the required environment variables
 6. Deploy!